System administrator: Training

 Most employers require a bachelor's degree in a related field, such as computer science, information technology, electronics engineering, or computer engineering.
 Some schools also offer undergraduate degrees and graduate programs in system administration.

 In addition, because of the practical nature of system administration and the easy availability of open-source server software, many system administrators enter the field self-taught.

 Generally, a prospective employee will be required to have experience with the computer systems they are expected to manage.
 In most cases, candidates are expected to possess industry certifications such as the Microsoft MCSA, MCSE, MCITP, Red Hat RHCE, Novell CNA, CNE, Cisco CCNA or CompTIA's A+ or Network+, Sun Certified SCNA, Linux Professional Institute, Linux Foundation Certified Engineer or Linux Foundation Certified System Administrator, among others.

-Sometimes, almost exclusively in smaller sites, the role of system administrator may be given to a skilled user in addition to or in replacement of his or her duties.
+Sometimes, almost exclusively in smaller sites, the role of system administrator may be given to a skilled user in addition to or in replacement of their duties.